inverno-io/inverno-mods/doc/reference-guide.md

 }
 ```

 > When an application using the *http-server* module is packaged as an application image, you'll need to make sure TLS related modules from the JDK are included in the runtime image otherwise TLS might not work.
-You can refer to the [JDK providers documentation](https://docs.oracle.com/en/java/javase/11/security/oracle-providers.html) in the security developer's guide to find out which modules should be added depending on your needs.
+You can refer to the [JDK providers documentation][jdk-providers] in the security developer's guide to find out which modules should be added depending on your needs.
 Most of the time you'll simply add `jdk.crypto.ec` module in the Winter Maven plugin configuration:
 >
 > ```xml
 > <project>